ajfisher/arduino-django-visualiser/README.rst

 As you're using Django it's unlikely you won't know how to do the following but just in case

-pip install beautifulsoup mechanize
+pip install beautifulsoup mechanize pyserial

 or

-easy_install beautifulsoup mechanize
+easy_install beautifulsoup mechanize pyserial

 Configuration
 -------------